RaspberryPiFoundation/python-curriculum/README.md

 python-curriculum
 =================

-These lessons are __work in progress__, and we're releasing the first four in time for term in the UK.

-They will make up term four of Code Club, and we're focusing on Python.
-The earliest lessons use Turtle Graphics
+These lessons make up term four of Code Club, and the earliest lessons use Turtle Graphics

 # Completed Lessons